PixelBlitzBOI/WI-DSIDE-Expansion/RUNNER.md

   <sprite n="Index0000" x="0" y="0" w="0" h="0" pX="0.5" pY="0.5" oX="0" oY="0" oW="0" oH="0"/>
   <??>``

 RUNNER is pretty much read like a texture packer xml except because of it's modified writing, it's actually easier and more effective to load properly.
+An important factor is that `<??>` would be just ignored in a genericxml file but in here they are used as separators

 ## How to manually write a RUNNER file
 ### title of the file